 Choose a country to visit

 The next step is to decide on the country you would like to visit.
 Some countries do not require you to obtain a visa before you can visit (Click here to see their list).
 Such countries include Cameroun, Kenya, Ivory Coast, Mauritius, Tanzania, Republic of Benin, Seychelles, Barbados, Iran, Fiji and several others.
 Most of these countries would only require that you obtain a visa on arrival which would last for a period of between 30 to 90 days.

 Book a plane ticket

-If you choose a country that requires you to have a visa before you travel down, you would need to apply for a visa at the country’s Nigerian embassy.
+According to the travel blog called the Land of the traveler, if you choose a country that requires you to have a visa before you travel down, you would need to apply for a visa at the country’s Nigerian embassy.
 Some embassies would require you to have a return ticket as one of the requirements for applying for a visa.
 Some other countries do not necessarily require you to do this so ensure that you visit the embassy’s official website to find out what documents are needed to apply for a visa.

 Next, you need accommodation.
 Immigration and visa officers would need to know where you would put up on arrival so make sure you have proof of hotel bookings or any other type of accommodation to show to them.
 Be sure to browse and research the details on sites like https://www.oneweirdglobe.com/best-day-trips-from-san-francisco-usa/, by doing your homework and reading reviews you will save your self from unwanted surprises.
 Most reviewers usually have lots to say, so pay attention.